Introduction

 Examine the frequency of sampling

 The sampling at the National Reference Stations is predominantly monthly.
-Darwin sample on a quarterly basis and do multiple trips acorss the tidal samples and Kangaroo Island are restricted to sampling 5-6 times a year by conditions.
-The Continuous Plankton Recorder samples quarterly through our main areas of interest, the Great Barrier Reef and the East Australian Current and on a more ad-hoc basis in other regions.
+Darwin samples on a quarterly basis and completes multiple trips across the tidal cycle.
+Kangaroo Island sampling is restricted to 5-6 times per year by sea conditions.

 datCPR <- pr_get_CPRTrips()